kevingrillet/ShellUtils/README.md

 Every script will be include one time: [`#pragma once`](https://stackoverflow.com/a/58510109/7295428)

-Examples can be found in `.examples`
+Examples can be found in `examples`

 ## [utils.sh](./utils/utils.sh)